-Kellogg, a Republican, was the representative for Alabama's 1st congressional district from 1867 to 1869.
+Kellogg was the representative for Alabama’s 1st congressional district and was a Republican.
+He served from 1867 to 1869.

 From Dec 1859 to Mar 1869, Kellogg missed 450 of 1,893 roll call votes, which is 23.8%.
 This is on par with the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.

 |Dec 1862-Mar 1863||273||86||31.5%||86th|

 |Dec 1864-Mar 1865||171||52||30.4%||76th|